chromium/chromium/docs/security/faq.md

 without any user interaction with the file (e.g. DLL hijacking).
 If you discover a new file type that meets that condition, we’d like to hear about it.

+<a name="TOC-i-found-a-local-file-or-directory-that-may-be-security-sensitive-and-is-not-blocked-by-file-system-access-api-"></a>
+### I found a local file or directory that may be security-sensitive and is not blocked by File System Access API - is this a security bug?

+The File System Access API maintains a [blocklist](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/file_system_access/chrome_file_system_access_permission_context.cc;l=266-346) of directories and files that may be sensitive such as systems file, and if user chooses a file or a directory matching the list on a site using File System Access API, the access is blocked.

+The blocklist is designed to help mitigate accidental granting by users by listing well-known, security-sensitive locations, as a defense in-depth strategy.
+Therefore, the blocklist coverage is not deemed as a security bug, especially as it requires user's explicit selection on a file or a directory from the file picker.

 <a name="TOC-I-can-download-a-file-with-an-unsafe-extension-but-a-different-extension-or-file-type-is-shown-to-the-user-"></a>
 ### I can download a file with an unsafe extension but a different extension or file type is shown to the user - is this a security bug?
 <a name="TOC-Extensions-for-downloaded-files-are-not-shown-in-a-file-dialog-"></a>